Maharashtra: Regions, divisions and districts

-The state's six divisions are further divided into 36 districts, 109 sub-divisions, and 358 talukas.
-Maharashtra's top five districts by population, as ranked by the 2011 Census, are listed in the following table.
+The state's six divisions are divided into 36 districts, 109 sub-divisions, 358 talukas, and 44778 revenue villages.
+The following map shows the 36 districts of Maharashtra.

-Each district is governed by a district collector or district magistrate, appointed either by the Indian Administrative Service or the Maharashtra Civil Service.
-Districts are subdivided into sub-divisions (Taluka) governed by sub-divisional magistrates, and again into blocks.
-A block consists of panchayats (village councils) and town municipalities.
-Talukas are intermediate level panchayat between the Zilla Parishad (district councils) at the district level and gram panchayat (village councils) at the lower level.
+Each district is administered by a district collector & district magistrate, appointed by the government either from the cadre of Indian Administrative Service or the Maharashtra Civil Service.
+The Collector is assisted by additional collectors and deputy collectors.
+Districts are subdivided into sub-divisions (upavibhāga) administered by sub-divisional magistrates (sub divisional officers), and again into talukas.
+Each taluka (tehsil) is headed by a tahsildar.

+Each taluka comprises a group of villages, placed under a Circle Officer, and is divided into individual villages under Talathis, who are responsible for land revenue-related matters.
+The above district–subdivision–tehsil–circle–village divisions are primarily intended for land revenue administration.
+The local governance structure is such that a block consists of panchayats (village councils).
+Panchayat Samitis are intermediate level panchayat between the Zilla Parishad (district councils) at the district level and gram panchayat (village councils) at the lower level.

-Out of the total population of Maharashtra, 45.22 per cent of people live in urban regions.
-The total figure of the population living in urban areas is 50.8 million.
-There are 27 Municipal Corporations in Maharashtra.
+Of Maharashtra's population, 45.22% of people live in urban regions.
+50.8 million people live in urban areas.
+There are 29 Municipal Corporations, 247 Municipal Councils, and 147 Nagar panchayats in Maharashtra for urban governance.